TheOrangeDots/njia/README.md

 The service supports the following config options, through environment variables:
 - port: the port the service listewns on.
 Defaults to 443 if TLS is configured, otherwise 8080
-- redirectUrlTemplate (required): the template for the url that Flagger needs to redirect incoming GETs to.
+- redirectUrlTemplate (required): the template for the url that Njia needs to redirect incoming GETs to.
 The template must contain a astrix, which will be replaced by the first part of the state parameter after splitting the state parameter by colon (`:`)
 - certPem & keyPem (optional): the actual certificate and key strings for TLS

 ## License